ibm-cloud-docs/containers/vpc_lbaas.md

 7. Repeat steps 2 - 6 to deploy a VPC network load balancer in each zone where you want to expose your app.

-8. Optional: Register the external IP addresses of the VPC network load balancer in each zone with a [DNS subdomain](#vpc_nlb_dns).

 Do not delete the subnets that you attached to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any network load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
 {: important}